 The hammer over our heads was the real threat of Vietnam.
 If we could withstand the rigors of Basic, and hone some combat tactics, we would have a better chance of survival in the jungles of Southeast Asia.
 The intent of BCT is to break down the recruit to the lowest form of life, then slowly build him back-up while indoctrinating the candidate to obey orders — immediately and unquestionably.

 BCT taught the skills the U.S. Army had determined would best serve the soldier in combat; it was intense, rote, and rigorous.
 If the soldier’s skills were sufficient and so ingrained, his training would kick-in automatically in a combat scenario — practically without thinking.
 That’s the theory, and there is some evidence to support it.

-This is how we trained; our DSs pushed us to exhaustion, tried to make it unbearable, wanted to find our breaking point.
-Our training may not have been Green Beret or Ranger tough, but our DSs were no pussies.
+This is how we trained; the sergeant’s pushed us to exhaustion, tried to make it unbearable, wanted to find our breaking point.
+Our training may not have been Green Beret or Ranger tough, but our Drill Sergeants were no pussies.
 They pushed us hard enough that a few men did break and were recycled, sent to the shrink, or in rare cases back home.
-Better to have a meltdown in BCT than in the regular Army or worse yet — in combat.
+Better to have a meltdown in BCT than in the regular Army, or worse yet — in combat.
 The theory: “The more you sweat in training, the less you bleed in battle.”

 Our next stop was at the chemical compound, where we were locked in chambers filled with tear gas and remained there for a minute or more to gauge our reaction.
 Now with masks around our waists, we were sent in the gas again, and got no relief until our protective gear was properly fitted.